MicrosoftDocs/appcenter-docs/docs/sdk/push/xamarin-forms.md

 ### Android
 - **color**: The notification's icon color, expressed in `#rrggbb` format.
 Will be applied only on devices with Android 5.0 and later.
 - **icon**: The notification's icon.
 You should specify **name** of the icon resource.
 Supports `drawable` and `mipmap` types.
 If this value isn't specified application icon will be used.
 See [Status Bar Icons on Android Developers]( https://developer.android.com/guide/practices/ui_guidelines/icon_design_status_bar) for details regarding the icon specifications.
-- **sound**: Add this key when you want the to play a sound when the device receives the notification.
+- **sound**: Add this key when you want to play a sound when the device receives the notification.
 Supports `default` or the filename of a sound resource bundled in the app.
 Sound files must reside in `/res/raw/`.
 This is effective only for devices running or targeting an Android version lower than 8.
 Sound is set by default on Android 8 and user can change notification settings for the group of notifications coming from AppCenter.

 #### Configure notification's default values